 By Gary Meyer

 [Editor’s note: We suggest that you read the article through first and return to explore the many links in and following the article if we whet your appetite to learn more about immersive cinema.
-Links for parts two and three are at the end of this article.]
+Read Part Two and Part Three of this series. ]

 “I have seen things you people wouldn’t believe,” says replicant Roy Batty in Blade Runner.